 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Your doctor has referred you to Nuclear Medicine to learn more about the extent of your thyroid cancer, and perhaps even for treatment of the cancer.
 Please feel free to direct any questions or concerns you might have either to your doctor or to one of our Nuclear Medicine doctors.

 When the thyroid is working as it should, it also takes up iodine.
 Thyroid cancer cells which take up iodine are “well differentiated.”
-This means that these cancer cells have not changed much.
-If they are well differentiated, they are still working in many ways as you might expect normal thyroid gland cells to work.
+This means that these cancer cells have not changed much and still work a lot like normal thyroid gland cells.

 The two most common forms of thyroid cancer which can be treated are: